bytefreezer/piper/docs/FILTERS.md

 **Type**: `uppercase_keys`

 **Parameters**:
-- `source_field` (string, optional): Specific field to operate on.
-If not specified, operates on entire record
+- `source_field` (array or string, optional): Array of field names to operate on, single field name, "*" for all fields, or empty/omitted for entire record
 - `recursive` (bool): Recursively uppercase nested objects (default: true)

 **Examples**: